joannesong/AC-Android/lessons/intro-to-databases/README.md

 However, `SharedPreferences` are limited since they can only hold key/value pairs.
 Also, the types of values that can be stored in `SharedPreferences` are limited as well to primitives, Strings, and Sets.

 A more effective database can be thought of as a collection of **associated** information, beyond a single key/value pair.
 An example of this can be visualized as a table (like a spreadsheet), with **columns** for value categories, and **rows** for individual entries.
-Let's say we wanted to tracl the users of a blogging site.
+Let's say we wanted to track the users of a blogging site.
 We can put them in something like the table below:

 |entry_order|username|password|
 |:-:|:-|:-|